 – Lender’s right to change interest rates if you assume an existing mortgage.

 – Lender’s right to change interest rates during term of the loan.

 You also should determine if, in the future, you’ll be allowed to borrow additional money secured by the same mortgage.
-You’ll want to ask your attorney to explain all costs of the loan, including service charges, appraisal fees, survey costs, escrow fees and lender’s attorneys’ fees.
+You’ll want to ask your attorney to explain all costs of the loan, including service charges, appraisal fees, survey costs, escrow fees and the lender’s attorneys’ fees.

-Remember, when you sign a mortgage note, you are ordinarily responsible for the full payment of the total indebtedness.
+Remember, when you sign a mortgage note, you are ordinarily responsible for the full payment of the total debt.
 Even if you later sell to someone who agrees to assume payment of the mortgage, your responsibility continues unless the lender releases you.

 The service will help refer you to an attorney for an initial one-half hour consultation for a nominal sum.